 The Nano Hotspot is supplied assembled and tested before sending, it allows to have a digital access point MMDVM like: D-Star, DMR, C4FM, P25, NXDN & POCSAG for UHF 430-440Mhz amateur radio band.

-This MMDVM for Raspberry Pi 3B and 3B+ provides a multimode digital access point: D-Star, DMR, C4FM, P25, POCSAG and NXDN.
-The DUPLEX version, allows to use in DMR the 2 TimeSlot or to create a mini
+This MMDVM for Raspberry Pi 3B and 3B+ and Raspberry PI 4, provides a multimode digital access point: D-Star, DMR, C4FM, P25, POCSAG and NXDN.
+The DUPLEX version, allows to use in DMR the 2 TimeSlot

 The Pi-Star Zero Hotspot from BI7JTA is a digital MMDVM access point: D-Star, DMR, C4FM, P25, POCSAG and NXDN, for the amateur radio bands VHF 144-148Mhz and UHF 430-450Mhz and with internet